MeidoPromotionAssociation/COM3D2.JustAnotherTranslator.Plugin/Document/English/MigrationGuide.md

 Next steps:
 - After confirmation, proceed to the corresponding section of this article to begin the migration:
   - Migrate from LBWtranslation/LBWmodifier
   - Migrate from COM3D2.i18nEx
   - Migrate from COM3D2.YATranslator / CM3D2.YATranslator
 - If multiple sets of artifacts exist in your environment, prioritize migrating the one with the most translation files/most recently updated.
 After the migration is complete, follow the corresponding "Cleanup" section to delete any remaining artifacts.

-Tip:
+Note:
 - The JAT coexists with XUnity.AutoTranslator.
 XUAT is typically located in `COM3D2\BepInEx\plugins\XUnity.AutoTranslator\`.
 It is not one of the three libraries listed above and does not require migration according to this page.

 <br>
 <br>
 <br>